Diary entries

 Rachmaninoff's role: Concerto Soloist and Solo Pianist

 Notes: Satina has added this date in pencil, apparently as a consequence of a reference in materials of Zarui Apetian.
 Satina notes: ‘see Warsavsky Dnevnik, November 9, 1907, no. 309.
 Article by Zataevich, Apetian p.
 339’.
-Satina also indicates that Rachmaninoff had incorrectly identified the date of this concert as 1908, apparently referencing his entry in his new ‘book’ for recording such details.
+Satina indicates that Rachmaninoff had incorrectly identified the date of this concert as being in 1908, referring to his new ‘book’ for recording details of his concert activity.
+Zataevich's review indicates that as well as playing the Prelude in C sharp minor, op.
+3, no. 2, after the concerto, at the end of the concert he played three more Preludes, including the one in G flat major, op.
+23, no. 10.
+Keldysh (p.
+283) refers to this concert according to the Julian calendar, as with the date of the review he cites.
+In the Gregorian Calendar, this date was November 20.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 23 1908